fallow64/CTF_Writeups/ImaginaryCTF 2022/pyprison/README.md

   assert all(n in "()abcdefghijklmnopqrstuvwxyz" for n in a) exec(a)
 ```

-This is just a python sandbox with the restriction that all commands had to be undercase letters or paranthesis, and no spaces were allowed.
+This is just a python sandbox with the restriction that all commands have to be undercase letters or paranthesis, and no spaces are allowed.
 I had no clue how to approach this at the start.
-When I first saw this, I thought that the tools that we have are builtins or tuples.
+When I first saw this, I immediately thought that the tools that we have are builtins or tuples.

 The first idea I had is that we could import things using some sort of tuple and `chr()` then call it, but I honestly had no idea what to do.
 My mind was stuck on building integers, using `chr()`, and then using import or something like that.